Prince (musician): 1958–1975: Early life

 Prince wrote his first song, titled "Funk Machine", on his father's piano when he was seven years old.
-When he was ten, his parents divorced.
-His mother remarried Hayward Baker, with whom she had a son named Omarr.
+His parents divorced when he was ten.
+His mother then married Hayward Baker, whom Prince credited with improving the family's finances.
+Prince's mother and Baker had a son named Omarr.
 Prince had a fraught relationship with Omarr, to the extent that it caused him to repeatedly switch homes, sometimes living with his father and sometimes with his mother and stepfather.
-Baker took Prince to see James Brown in concert, with Prince crediting Baker with improving the family's finances.
-After a brief period of living with his father, who bought him his first guitar, Prince moved into the basement of the Anderson family, who were his neighbors, after his father threw him out.
-He befriended the Andersons' son, André Cymone, who later collaborated with Prince.
+Baker took Prince to see James Brown in concert.
+After a brief period of living with his father, who bought him his first guitar, Prince moved into the basement of his neighbors, the Anderson family, after his father threw him out.
+He befriended the Andersons' son, André Cymone, who would later work with Prince.

-Prince briefly attended Minneapolis's Bryant Junior High, after which he moved to Central High School where he played football, basketball, and baseball.
-He played on Central's junior varsity basketball team, and continued to recreationally play basketball as an adult.
+Prince briefly attended Minneapolis's Bryant Junior High, after which he moved to Central High School, where he played football, basketball, and baseball.
+He played on Central's junior varsity basketball team and continued to recreationally play basketball as an adult.
 He was trained in classical ballet at the Minnesota Dance Theatre through the Urban Arts Program of Minneapolis Public Schools.
 Prince became an advocate for dancers, and used his wealth to save the failing Joffrey Ballet in Chicago during the 1990s.
-He met songwriter and producer Jimmy Jam in 1973 and impressed Jam with his musical talent, early mastery of a wide range of instruments, and work ethic.